nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 * `addappt 2 d/21-Jan-2023 10:00 AM`
 * `addappt 4 d/21-Jan-2023 10:00 AM d/14-Jan-2023 12:00 PM d/14-Jan-2023 12:00 PM`

-### Sorting by alphabetical order : `sort alphabet`
+### Sorting by alphabetical order : `sort alphabet`/ sort alphabet desc

 Sorts the contacts shown in the list of clients by alphabetical order.
+It is ascending by default.
+You can sort the contacts in descending order by adding desc behind the `KEYWORD`.

 Format: sort `KEYWORD`